fluxcd/website/content/en/flux/installation/bootstrap/github.md

 ---
-title: GitHub and GitHub Enterprise
+title: Flux bootstrap for GitHub
 linkTitle: GitHub
 description: "How to bootstrap Flux with GitHub and GitHub Enterprise"
 weight: 20